Climate-Invariant Machine Learning: Discussion

-From a computational perspective, incorporating physical knowledge of climate change into an ML framework to improve its generalization skill is a successful example of using domain knowledge to extract more informative predictors, informally referred to as ``feature engineering'' \citep[e.g.,][]{zheng2018feature}.
+From a computational perspective, incorporating physical knowledge, here of climate change, into an ML framework to improve its generalization skill is a successful example of using domain knowledge to extract more informative predictors, informally referred to as ``feature engineering'' (e.g., \cite{zheng2018feature}).
 This also aids interpretability of the mapping.
-From a climate science perspective, requiring that a nonlinear statistical model of the atmosphere generalize across climate is a stringent test that helped us discover a new mapping.
-As this ``climate-invariant'' mapping is more robust to climate and geography changes, it appears to be more advantageous than directly using model and observational outputs (e.g., specific humidity, temperature), even when data are available in various climate regimes.
+From a climate science perspective, requiring that a nonlinear statistical model of the atmosphere generalize across climate is a stringent test that helped us discover new mappings.
+This climate-invariant mapping is more robust to climate and configuration changes, and is more advantageous than directly using model and observational outputs (e.g., specific humidity, temperature), even when data are available in various climate regimes.
 In the particular case of subgrid thermodynamics, our generalization results suggest the possibility of NN-powered closures that could work in Earth-like settings, even in vastly different climate conditions.
-The attribution maps suggest the possibility of new analytic representations of convection from data, facilitated by the more local ``climate-invariant'' representation of subgrid thermodynamics.
+Finally, the attribution maps suggest the possibility of new analytic representations of convection from data, facilitated by the more local climate-invariant representation of subgrid thermodynamics.
+Our strategy paves the way for the successful use of machine learning models for climate change studies.